 In essence, such funds’ returns predominantly reflect the fixed income from these debt instruments.

-Property taxes involved in the Golden Visa process include Municipal Property Transfer Tax (IMT), Stamp Duty on Purchase, and Municipal Real Estate Tax (IMI).
-It’s important to consider these while planning your investment if you’re considering going down the property investment Golden Visa route.
+Property taxes in Madeira include Municipal Property Transfer Tax (IMT), Stamp Duty on Purchase, and Municipal Real Estate Tax (IMI).
+It’s important to consider these while planning to buy property in Madeira.

 Municipal Property Transfer Tax (IMT)